The Mental and Emotional State of Vitiligo...

 There are really NO support locally that I have found.
 So I have put together this website and it has been a GREAT source of strength.
 Also, having Vitiligosupport.com and my church family, they are my biggest support

-My HEART Speaks is our presidents very first collection of poems, and she would love for you to have a copy.
+My HEART Speaks is our presidents very first collection of poems from her pain of Vitiligo, and she would love for you to have a copy.

 Purchasing a copy of this book, for ONLY $18.00 is one of the ways that you can support this web site.